HarshalP05/AirGlove/README.md

 ## 🧪 Sample Usage

-Check out the sample sketch provided in `exardespre.ino` for how to instantiate and use the `AirGlove` class:
+Check out the sample sketch provided in `AirGlove.ino` for how to instantiate and use the `AirGlove` class:

 ```cpp
 #include "AirGlove.h"